-I came across a rather interesting fact about warehouse managers in a study by Intermec.
+I found a rather interesting fact about warehouse managers in a study by Intermec.
 It said that 1 out of 6 managers who oversee a warehouse are not likely to review their workflow processes unless a customer complaint is raised.
 That’s not hard to believe.
 However, contrary to what one might think, this is not always their fault.

 What Challenges Does a Medium- and Small-Business Warehouse Manager Face?